 This proposal would amend the Labeling and Licensing Requirements of Sections 19025 and 19041 (respectively) of the regulations set forth in Title 17, of the California Code of Regulations (CCR) which relate to the Pure Pet Food Act of 1969 (Act).
-Regarding labeling, the amendment would permit pet food producers who meet the requirements set forth in Section 19025 to use the terms "human grade" and "natural" in describing their processed pet food products, delete unclear and non-specific language related to the term human grade, and incorporate labeling guidelines from the Association of American Feed Control Officials (AAFCO) Pet Food and Specialty Pet Food Labeling Guide (Labeling Guide).
-Regarding licensing, the amendment to Section 19041 would align the fees and licensing period noted in the regulations with the fees and licensing period set forth in the Health and Safety Code.
+In regard to labeling, the amendment would permit pet food producers who meet the requirements set forth in Section 19025 to use the terms "human grade" and "natural" in describing their processed pet food products, and also_delete unclear and non-specific language related to the term human grade.
+In regard to licensing, the amendment to Section 19041 would align the fees and license period noted in the regulations with the fees and license period set forth in the Health and Safety Code.
 Finally, non-substantive changes are also proposed.

-Background and Summary of Existing Laws and Regulations
+Background and Summary of Existing Law and Regulations

-Background: A processed pet food manufacturer is required to have a valid license (if manufacturing in-state) or a valid registration certificate (if manufacturing out-of-state for import into California), issued by the California Department of Public Health (Department), Food and Drug Branch.
-An individual or company seeking a license or registration certificate submits an application along with a representative label from the product, and a license or registration certificate fee.
-The Department reviews the submitted documents and, if necessary, conducts a pre-licensing inspection of the applicant's facilities.
-The Department will then issue a license or registration certificate or deny the application.
-The reasons for a denial include, but are not limited to, a label that does not comply with regulations set forth in Article 16, Title 17 of the CCR, which were promulgated pursuant to the Act.
+Background: A valid Pet Food Processor License (if manufacturing in-state) or Registration Certificate (if manufacturing out-of-state for import into California), issued by the California Department of Public Health (Department) Food and Drug Branch, is required to manufacture or sell processed pet food in California.
+An individual or company seeking a license or registration certificate submits an application, a representative label from the product, and a license or registration certificate fee to the Department's Food and Drug Branch.

-The Department received a formal petition from a processed pet food producer regarding the labeling guidelines set forth in Section 19025 (hereinafter processed pet food producers will be generically referred to as "producers" or a "producer").
-The petition stated the petitioner is in compliance with the Association of American Feed Control Officials, Inc. Official Publication (AAFCO OP) on the use of the term "natural" on the label and asked for clarification of Department regulations.
+The Department received a formal petition from a processed pet food producer regarding the labeling requirements set forth in Section 19025 (hereinafter processed pet food producers will be generically referred to as "producers" or a "producer").
 The petitioner was sued for deceptive and misleading labeling as it had labeled its pet food as "natural."
-Existing regulations set forth in Section 19025 do not address the use of "natural" on a processed pet food label.
+The petition stated the petitioner is in compliance with the Association of American Feed Control Officials, Inc. Official Publication (AAFCO OP) on the use of the term natural on the label and asked for clarification of Department regulations.
+Existing regulations set forth in Section 19025 do not address the use of the term "natural" on a processed pet food label.

-Also, during the comment period on the petition, the Department received a request from a different producer regarding Section 19025, subsection (g), which prohibits producers from using the "terms 'fit for human food,' 'fit for human consumption,' or any similar terms" on their labels.
-The commenter previously applied for a license to the Department.
+Also, during the comment period on the petition, the Department received a request from a different producer regarding Section 19025, subsection (g), which prohibits producers from using the terms 'fit for human food,' 'fit for human consumption,' or 'any similar terms' on their labels.
+The commenter previously submitted an application for a license to the Department.
 The application included a representative label from the products it wished to sell in California, which included the term human grade.
-The Department denied the application under subsection (g)'s prohibition of the terms "fit for human food," "fit for human consumption," or "any similar terms" (emphasis added) because "human grade" was a similar enough term to deny the application.
+The Department denied the application under subsection (g)'s prohibition of the terms "fit for human food," "fit for human consumption," or "any similar terms" (emphasis added) because human grade was a "similar" enough term to deny the application.
 The producer noted the AAFCO OP permits use of the term human grade on pet food labels, which appears to be inconsistent with this subsection of the regulations.
-In addition to this comment from the producer, the Department received several correspondences from consumers asking that producers be permitted to offer "human grade" pet food in California.
+In addition to this comment from the producer, the Department received a number of correspondences from consumers asking that producers be permitted to offer human grade pet food in California.